msg-CareerPaths/AWS-Cloud-Training/chapters/010-infrastructure-as-code.md

    !!!
 Destroy the stack when not used to avoid costs.
    ```
    3. Add an S3 bucket to the existing stack.
 Configure the S3 bucket to enable static website hosting and public access.
-   To test the bucket upload a static website and try access the generate URL (could be the website from the frontend training or any other website)
+   To test the bucket, upload a static website and try to access the generated URL (could be the website from the frontend training or any other website).